JemWritesCode/42WebDevPiscine/README.md

 # 42WebDevPiscine
 [42 Silicon Valley](https://www.42.us.org/)'s web development course.
 Each project has a time limit(usually 1-2 days) with all of the projects being completed over a 2 week period total.

-Projects are done in CSS, HTML, Javascript, Node.js
+Projects are done in CSS, HTML, Javascript, Node.js.
+This is the PHP Piscine Material, but I chose to learn Node.js because it's in much higher demand.

-AKA PHP Piscine, but I'm focusing on Node.js since it's more modern.
-(This is allowed by admin(bocal) even though the instructions say PHP.)

 Tips:
 Make sure MySQL is installed for Day05.
 I was also thinking of learning AWS for Day05 but there's a 24hr cooldown period for student accounts so if you're interested in that sign up for an AWS account ASAP.